QRCode

 QRCode supports Objective-C at its core, allowing usage in both Swift and Objective-C.

 While using QRCode directly in Xcode automatically supports this, it's important to make sure that you link against the Objective-C library.
-If not, you will receive crashes during runtime (which isn't ideal).
+If not, you WILL receive crashes during runtime.

 You need to make sure your linker flags OTHER_LDFLAGS contains -ObjC to